Christine Oestreicher: Film career

 In 1984 Oestreicher produced Scott’s drama, Every Picture Tells a Story for Channel Four Television based on the work and early life of his father, the acclaimed painter William Scott.
 Starring Phyllis Logan and Alex Norton, the screenplay was written by Shane Connaughton. from stories recounted to him by William Scott about his childhood in Scotland and Northern Ireland.

 In 1985-86 Oestreicher and Richard Craven produced a four minute film, Campaign Film for the British Film Industry directed by James Scott and starring James Fox, Dudley Moore and Julie Walters.

 In 1987 High Season written and directed by Clare Peploe went into production, starring Jacqueline Bisset, Kenneth Branagh, James Fox and Irene Papas.
 Oestreicher’s work developing the project was acknowledged with a Special Thanks credit.

 In 1989, Oestreicher produced the comedy Loser Takes All written and directed by James Scott, in which a penniless couple, played by Robert Lindsay and Molly Ringwald, try to pay their bills by gambling while waiting for their tycoon benefactor, played by John Gielgud to sail into Monte Carlo harbour.

 Based on the 1955 novella Loser Takes All by Graham Greene with a supporting cast including Michel Blanc, Margi Clake, Richenda Carey, Frances de la Tour, Marius Goring and Max Wall, the film had all the ingredients for success but was a box office flop and a critical disappointment after being rescripted, re-cut, rescored and retitled Strike It Rich at Harvey Weinstein’s behest.

-Oestreicher found it incredibly hard to stand up to Weinstein’s bullying and protect her film.
-At that time such behavior was considered par for the course and a formal complaint would have been unlikely to succeed.
-However, in 2020, at the time of the MeToo movement, she lodged a statement with AMPAS about the bullying and coercion she underwent and its impact on the film.
-Her great hope is that, over time, such actions will help put an end to the culture of bullying and foster one that empowers women and other minority groups to thrive and create their best work.
+At the time Oestreicher felt powerless to stand up to Weinstein’s bullying and protect her film.
+However, in 2020, at the time of the MeToo movement, she lodged a statement with AMPAS about its negative impact on the film and on her.
+She hopes that as more people call out such behaviour it will put an end to the culture of bullying and coercion.